Calculator · FINMA rules

 Banks don't care that current 10-year fixed rates are around 1.5%.
 They apply 5% because a 20–30 year mortgage will probably outlast multiple rate cycles.
 In the 1990s, Swiss mortgage rates exceeded 7%.
 The imputed rate exists so the loan still works if rates spike again.

-Second-mortgage amortization
+Second-mortgage amortisation

 2026 update